Skip to content

 Who can participate?

-The program is designed for people who are ready to try using metabolic psychiatry to help alleviate mental health symptoms.
+Accord is designed for people 18+ who are ready to use metabolic therapies to help alleviate mental health symptoms through improving their brain health.
 It’s important that the person be in a stable state.
-We do not offer 24/7 staffing, and therefore residents need to be able to care for themselves independently within a supported environment.
+We do not offer 24/7 staffing, and therefore clients need to be able to care for themselves independently within a supported environment.
+We work with a variety of mental health and metabolic diagnoses.
+If you need more intensive clinical support, you may benefit from our sister program, Ellenhorn.

-During the program you’ll be followed closely by Dr. Matthew Bernstein, the Accord medical director.
+During the program you’ll be followed closely by Dr. Matthew Bernstein, the Accord founder and CEO.
+He can prescribe and de-prescribe medications as appropriate.

 Do you offer scholarships?

-Partial scholarships are available based on financial need.
+Partial scholarships are available based on financial need and level of motivation.

 Do you accept insurance?

-What if I want to try things on my own?
+What if I want to use metabolic therapies on my own at home?

 A great resource for learning is Metabolic Mind, which is a philanthropic group aimed at getting the best knowledge out to the public.